argentsea/docfx/tutorials/configuration.md

 * Secure values, like passwords or keys, which should not be readily accessible.
 * Environment-specific values, like server names, which change as releases are promoted through various environments.
-* Application values, which specify how the application should behave.
+* Application values, which specify how the application should consistently behave.

 This capability is critical for managing configuration outside of the application.
 Using key-value pairs allows configuration values to be hosted in environment variables and secure stores.